nexorchik/EbonModMirror/README.md

-Ebonian Mod is a Terraria mod on tModLoader
+Ebonian Mod is a content mod for Terraria.

 Visit the steam page for more information: https://steamcommunity.com/sharedfiles/filedetails/?id=3415023899